yuanzx33033/zixuan/_pages/about.md

 News
 ======
+* 10/2023: One paper on earnings call analysis got accepted to ACM ICAIF.
 * 08/2023: Invited as a PC member for AAAI'24.
-* <span style="color:blue"> 08/2023: Joined HKUST as an assistant professor in FinTech Thrust.</span>
+* 08/2023: Joined HKUST as an assistant professor in FinTech Thrust.</span>
 * 08/2022: Invited as a PC member for AAAI'23.
 * 08/2022: One paper on product representation learning got accepted to IEEE TKDE.
 * 04/2022: Served as a session chair at INFORMS 2022.